 The results of the present study on the reliability of PHAT revealed that it had acceptable internal consistency.
-This finding was in agreement with that of previous studies.
-The point that during the process of the development of the tool, expert opinions were taken into consideration for word selection could be regarded as the reason behind the acceptable internal consistency.
-Li-Tsang reported moderate internal consistency for measurement items of Chinese handwriting analysis system and explained the result by the complex nature of handwriting activity.
+This finding was in agreement with that of previous studies.^{3, 5, 16} The point that during the process of the development of the tool, expert opinions were taken into consideration for word selection could be regarded as the reason behind the acceptable internal consistency.
+Li-Tsang reported moderate internal consistency for measurement items of Chinese handwriting analysis system and explained the result by the complex nature of handwriting activity.11

-Items Measurement showed excellent test-retest reliability which was in line with the results of the previous studies.
-This finding was significant when comparing the reliability of PHAT to that of other most full-length and in-depth handwriting assessments.
+Items Measurement showed excellent test-retest reliability which was in line with the results of the previous studies.^{3, 11} This finding was significant when comparing the reliability of PHAT to that of other most full-length and in-depth handwriting assessments.9

-Legibility components showed excellent interrater reliability between teachers and good to excellent inter-rater reliability between teachers and occupational therapist.
-Hammerschmidt and Sudsawad concluded that teachers graded students' handwriting based on their subjective judgment of handwriting quality (e.g., legibility, neatness, writing between the lines).
-This finding was compatible with the findings of Rosenblum and colleagues and Ziviani and colleagues who reported that high agreement could be obtained between the ratings of experienced teachers for overall legibility.
-Rosenblum and colleagues and Daniel and colleagues reported discrepancies between the inter-rater reliability of handwriting between teachers and occupational therapists and explained it through lenient ratings of teachers and their attention to the past performance of children when judging their performance.
+Legibility components showed excellent interrater reliability between teachers and good to excellent inter-rater reliability between teachers and the occupational therapist.
+Hammerschmidt and Sudsawad concluded that teachers graded students' handwriting on the basis of their subjective judgment of handwriting quality (e.g., legibility, neatness, writing between the lines).30 This finding was compatible with the findings of Rosenblum and colleagues and Ziviani and colleagues who reported that high agreement could be obtained between the ratings of experienced teachers for overall legibility.^{9, 31} Rosenblum and colleagues and Daniel and colleagues reported discrepancies between the inter-rater reliability of handwriting between teachers and occupational therapists and explained it through lenient ratings of teachers and their attention to the past performance of children when judging their performance.^{9, 32}

-Values of MDC in test-retest, inter-rater between teachers, and inter-rater between teachers and occupational therapist help clinicians and researchers to decide on true performance changes over time.
+Values of MDC in test-retest, inter-rater between teachers, and inter-rater between teachers and the occupational therapist helps clinicians and researchers to decide on true performance changes over time.

-Some of the strength of the study were a large sample size, governmental schools with a high number of classrooms, and average socioeconomic status for increased generalizability of the results.
+The strength of the study were a large sample size, governmental schools with a high number of classrooms, and average socioeconomic status for increased generalizability of the results.
 Test administration and scoring procedures were conducted by one person to maintain consistency.